Introduction to Bazel

 Summary

-files, rules, and targets—you can manage dependencies, optimize builds, and ensure consistency across platforms.
+Bazel provides a robust, scalable, and efficient build system for projects of all sizes.
+By understanding its core concepts—WORKSPACE, BUILD files, rules, and targets—you can manage dependencies, optimize builds, and ensure consistency across platforms.
 The workflow revolves around defining dependencies explicitly and using the CLI for building, testing, and running targets.